BUAdvDev2023/Rest-Auth-API/README.md

 | MAINTAINER | Jesus Pombo | Jesus-15 | s5219967@bournemouth.ac.uk |

+This module was a decision to create it as a separate module from the customer-storefront-module for other teams to use.

 This module introduces comprehensive CRUD (Create, Read, Update, Delete) operations for user authentication in the RESTful API.
-The goal is to enhance the authentication system by allowing users to manage their accounts through standard HTTP methods.
+The goal is to enhance the authentication system by allowing users to manage their accounts through standard HTTP.

 Implementing the `/api/users` endpoint for creating new user accounts using a POST request.
 Added `/api/login` endpoint for user authentication through a POST request.